 Go!
 Baraga County is a strategic plan for job creation in Baraga County, Michigan.

-A draft of Go!
-Baraga County, the Baraga County Strategic Plan begun in fall 2012, has been completed.
+The final version of Go!
+Baraga County, the Baraga County Strategic Plan begun in fall 2012, has been completed and submitted to the United States Economic Development Administration.
 Click here to view the document (PDF file).
-This draft is not final.
-Additional community information and methods for evaluating progress will be added.

 The first strategy is to expand and capitalize on local healthcare services.
 Baraga County Memorial Hospital and other providers have much opportunity and potential to expand services, prevent leakage from the local healthcare market, and capture additional market share.